Merck Manual

 • Unusual manifestations of a disorder: In older adults, typical manifestations of a disorder may be absent.
 Instead, older patients may present with nonspecific symptoms (eg, fatigue, confusion, weight loss).

-• Difficulty recalling: Patients may not accurately remember past illnesses, hospitalizations, operations, and drug use; clinicians may have to obtain these data elsewhere (eg, from family members, a home health aide, or medical records).
+• Difficulty recalling: Patients may not accurately remember past illnesses, hospitalizations, operations, and medication use; clinicians may have to obtain these data elsewhere (eg, from family members, a home health aide, or medical records).

 • Fear: Older adults may be reluctant to report symptoms because they fear hospitalization, which they may associate with dying.

 • Age-related disorders and problems: Depression (common among older adults who are vulnerable and sick), the cumulative losses of old age, and discomfort due to a disorder may make older adults less apt to provide health-related information to clinicians.
-Patients with impaired cognition may have difficulty describing problems, impeding the physician’s evaluation.
+Patients with impaired cognition may have difficulty describing problems, impeding the clinician’s evaluation.

 A clinician’s knowledge of an older patient’s everyday concerns, social circumstances, mental function, emotional state, and sense of well-being helps orient and guide the interview.
 Asking patients to describe a typical day elicits information about their quality of life and mental and physical function.
 This approach is especially useful during the first meeting.
 Patients should be given time to speak about things of personal importance.
 Clinicians should also ask whether patients have specific concerns, such as fear of falling.
 The resulting rapport can help the clinician communicate better with patients and their family members.